acquitelol/elle/README.md

     f64 *a = malloc(1024 * #size(f64));
 }
 ```
 and Elle will not complain.

-You can, if you wish, cast it, however it will have no effect.
+> [!IMPORTANT]
+> Strings are different to regular pointers.
+Even though they are just `char*`, the compiler will not allow you to implicitly cast a `void*` to a `string`.
+You will need to explicitly cast it.

 <hr />